What Is a Marriage-Based Green Card?

 - Supporting documents such as proof of your relationship and marriage as well as civil and financial Documents, etc.

-Marriage Green Card Adjustment of Status Processing Time
+Marriage Green Card Timeline for Adjustment of Status (2025)

-It usually takes 12-18 months to obtain your marriage green card through adjustment of status, however, other factors like whether your spouse is a U.S citizen or a LPR (green card holder) and also USCIS field office processing times can impact this timeline.
+It usually takes 9-16 months to obtain your marriage green card through adjustment of status, however, other factors like whether your spouse is a U.S citizen or a LPR (green card holder) and also USCIS field office processing times can impact this timeline.
+The USCIS field office workload and the complexity of your case can affect your processing time.

 For best results, you must submit your applications and documents in a timely and completed manner.
 With multiple forms and evidentiary documents, it’s easy to miss small details and submit your applications without double checking for errors or oversights.
 It’s important that your application is completed correctly to avoid any delays or even a denial of your case.